 The 2013 Sienna Limited and XLE gained a standard Blind Spot Monitor, which was also available as a standalone option on the SE grade.
 A standard acoustic windshield was also new on Limited and XLE models.

-For 2014, Sienna now offers the Blind Spot Monitor as a standalone option for the SE model.
+For 2014, Sienna now offered the Blind Spot Monitor as a standalone option for the SE model.
 Previously for the SE grade, it was available only as part of option packages.
-The feature, which includes cross-traffic alert, remains standard on the Sienna Limited grade.
+The feature, which includes cross-traffic alert, remained standard on the Sienna Limited grade.